User Defined Menu Items

 - drag the folder (Custom Menu Operations) into the "GUI-Extensions"-"Operation Menu" field.

 You are now ready to use the new operation; you will find a new menu item named "Hello" in the "Extra" menu:

 Debugging Custom Menu Operations

 Custom menu functions are harder to debug than regular action blocks, because when executed, there is no test/demo page, in which an activity-log is shown.
 By default, if any error occurs inside the menu operation, it is simply cancelled.
 A short error message is shown in the lower information area, though.

-You can place a breakpoint in an elementary block, and enable the "Debug all Exceptions" flag in the "Execution Settings".
+You can place a breakpoint in an elementary block and enable the "Debug all Exceptions" flag in the "Execution Settings".
 You can also send trace messages to the Transcript or Stdout.
 Sorry, but breakpoints on an activity step or single stepping are currently not possible for an action started via the menu.
-We recommend, that the action is first tested in a regular "Test/Demo" page.
+We recommend to first test the action in a regular "Test/Demo" page.